mtsuts/strava-sunrise/README.md

 # Sunrise

-Strava Public API is used to get athlete data.
-Both frontend and backend are in the project together with different folders.
-React.js is used for frontend and expreess.js for backend.
-Supabase is used for data storing.
+Strava API project with express.js and react.js.
+Complete backend part with Strava authentication and getting data from authenticated athlete using express-session, supabase. express-session is used for session storage with session ID, supabase for authenticated athlete data.

-To Start the project:
+To Start the project backend:
+`npm run dev`

+To start the project frontend:

 `npm start`

+Env files:

+`SESSION_SECRET=express-session secret`
+`CLIENT_ID=strava client ID from your strava api application` `CLIENT_SECRET=strava client secret from your strava api application` `SUPABASE_URL=your supabase api url` `SUPABASE_KEY=your supabase authentication key`